allyssaangell/social-network-api/README.md

 ```

 ## Demo
-The below video shows the User POST, GET, GET by ID, PUT, DELETE and the Thought POST Routes.<br>
+The below video shows the User POST, GET, GET by ID, PUT, DELETE Routes as well as the Thought POST Route.
+Additional routes are to be added and tested.<br>

 https://user-images.githubusercontent.com/86737019/166175454-ca073509-fccf-4297-9282-931ed1bac84c.mp4